alinatussupova/passthecheck/README.md

 **About the program**: Password Manager can help you to determine how many times a certain password has been hacked.
 So you can select the most secure one.

-**The challenge:** people whose data has been breached because of a weak or lack of security.
+**The challenge:** data that has been breached because of a weak or lack of security.

 **The goal:** Create a program that can be helpful for people to provide more security for their information.